zzerexx/scripts/README.md

 https://pastebin.com/raw/5zw0rLH9
 ```

-## Update v1.5.10
+## Update v1.5.11
-Updated to work on the latest version of phantom forces
+If tracers origin is set to `Bottom`, the tracer will connect to the bottom of the box instead of the top
-Fixed and re-enabled Health Bars!
+Changed some ZIndex values
-Added some new functions, read `UniversalScriptAPI.md`
+Name Esp data (health and distance) is now centered

 # Universal Esp with UI
 Updated August 10, 2021